haridsv/ffmpeg-slide-gen/README.md

   -s 17 2139
 ```

-NOTE: the above command relies on the shell wildcard expansion to order them sequentially, which works as expected for the slides exported from Keynote on a Mac computer.

 As can be seen above, slide numbers can be repeated and in any order, in case the presenter doesn't go through them sequentially or goes back and forth.

+**NOTE**: the above sample commands rely on the shell wildcard expansion to order them sequentially, which works as expected for the slides exported from Keynote on a Mac computer.